wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_transparency.md

 through the wire. `enc_key` attribute is a type of string.
 To store the key which is binary, the key need to be converted to base64-encoded string.

+**enc_resp_key attribute**

+`enc_resp_key` attribute is optional.
+One RPC can be called by many clients.
+To securely transmit RPC results to the client, they need also to be encrypted with *Caller* public key.
+This can be hard to maintain all keys for every client.
+Instead of this client can send his public key to use for encrypting payload right with the `CALL` request.
+And *Callee* then will use it for encrypting results.
+To store the key which is binary, the key need to be converted to base64-encoded string.

 **Message structure**

 With `Payload Transparency` feature in use message payload MUST BE sent as one binary item inside